 A graphTraversal object MAY contain a property named edgeTraversals whose value is an array of zero or more edgeTraversal objects (§3.37) which together represent the sequence of edges traversed during this graph traversal.

-If edgeTraversals is absent, it SHALL default to an empty array.

 The edgeTraversal objects SHALL be connected end to end; that is, the target node of every traversed edge SHALL equal the source node of the next edge.

 EXAMPLE: In this example, the graphTraversal contains two edgeTraversal objects.
 The id of the first traversed edge is "e1", which connects node "n1" to node "n2".
 The id of the second traversed edge is "e3", which connects node "n2" to node "n4".
 This is a valid graph traversal because the target node of each traversed edge is the source node of the next.